-Deep inside of Humpback Mountain lie the Linville Caverns, North Carolina's only caverns open for tours.
+Deep inside Humpback Mountain lies the Linville Caverns—North Carolina's only caverns open for tours.
 These natural limestone caverns feature stalactite and stalagmite formations and an underground stream.
-Guided tours (30-40 minutes long) begin at regular intervals.
-The caverns is located just a few miles from Linville Falls and four miles from the Blue Ridge Parkway.
+Guided tours (30-40 minutes long) leave every 10 minutes.
+Tours are limited to 15 people total, and it's recommended you arrive early in the day to purchase tickets for the next available tour.
+The caverns are located just a few miles from Linville Falls and four miles from the Blue Ridge Parkway.
 The temperature stays a comfortable 52 degrees F all year, so it's definitely one of our Favorite Spots to Beat the Heat.

 Linville Caverns was opened for public touring in 1937.
 Since that time many upgrades to the pathways and lighting system have enhanced the safe touring experience that now exists.
 Courteous and experienced guides take you into the subterranean world, giving you the history of the caverns and allowing you to view the grand work of nature.